kensho-technologies/graphql-compiler/README.md

 #### Constraints and Rules
 - `@fold` can only be applied to vertex fields, except the root vertex field.
 - May not exist at the same vertex field as `@recurse`, `@optional`, or `@output_source`.
-- Only one vertex field may be expanded within a scope marked `@fold`.
-Note that this applies for all nested scopes within.
+- At most one vertex field may be expanded in a scope within a `@fold` marked scope.
+Note that this applies for all nested scopes (see example below).
 - `@tag`, `@recurse`, `@optional`, `@output_source` and `@fold` may not be used anywhere within a scope marked `@fold`.
 - Use of type coercions or `@filter` at or within the vertex field marked `@fold` is allowed.
   Only data that satisfies the given type coercions and filters is returned by the `@fold`.